The Decline of

 For many years TV has represented the number one source of news and information for the vast majority of people in industrialized nations.

-Note in the graph below that among college-age students the Internet is now the primary source of news.
-More than one person in this age group has explained that they can simply get the information faster from the Internet—and often without commercial clutter.*
+Note in the graph below that among college-age students the Internet is now the primary source of news and information.
+More than one person in this age group has explained that they can simply get the information faster from the Internet.*

 Note that in the graph below that newspapers are in last place.

 Although this graph doesn't represent the general population, it may suggest the beginning of a trend.
 (See also youth and media use.)